All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can you take sermorelin with GLP-1 medications like semaglutide or tirzepatide?
 Learn about combining peptide therapy with GLP-1 agonists for weight loss safely.

 Yes, sermorelin can be taken with GLP-1 medications such as semaglutide and tirzepatide under proper medical supervision.
 Sermorelin is a growth hormone-releasing peptide that acts on pituitary GHRH receptors.
 GLP-1 agonists target incretin receptors in the gut, pancreas, and brain.
-Because they work through entirely different biological pathways, there is no known pharmacological interaction between sermorelin and any GLP-1 receptor agonist.
+Because they work through entirely different biological pathways, there's no known pharmacological interaction between sermorelin and any GLP-1 receptor agonist.

 What Are GLP-1 Medications?